MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-quick-measures.md

 ![New quick measure in the visual, Fields well, and formula bar](media/desktop-quick-measures/quick-measures_07.png)

-1. The **Matrix** visual now has a new column that shows the calculated **Average Unit Price average per Category**.
+1. The matrix visual has a new column that shows the calculated **Average Unit Price average per Category**.

+2. The DAX formula for the new quick measure appears in the formula bar.
+See the [next section](#learn-dax-by-using-quick-measures) for more about the DAX formula.

-2. The new measure appears selected and highlighted in the **Fields** well.
+3. The new measure appears selected and highlighted in the **Fields** well.

    This measure is available to any visual in the report, not just the visual you created it for.
-The following image shows a quick bar chart visual created by using the new quick measure field.
+The following image shows a quick column chart visual created by using the new quick measure field.

    ![New bar chart visual based on the quick measure field](media/desktop-quick-measures/quick-measures_09.png)

-3. The DAX formula for the new quick measure appears in the formula bar.

-Let's head to the next section to discuss the DAX formula.

 ## Learn DAX by using quick measures
 A great advantage of quick measures is that they show you the DAX formula that implements the measure.
 When you select a quick measure in the **Fields** well, the **Formula bar** appears, showing the DAX formula that Power BI created to implement the measure.